brk/tenjin/docs/README.md

 selected and updated on demand.

 We also assume `git` is available (having been used to fetch this repo).
-Pretty much everything else is bootstrapped from a POSIX shell script, `cli/sh/provision.sh`.
+A POSIX shell plus `curl` or `wget` is all that's needed to bootstrap.

 The `10j` code itself is a Python project, managed by `uv`, which is downloaded as needed.
 `10j check-py` will run Ruff lints and formatting checks.
 It will eventually run the `ty`